core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 ## Duplicate Entry with Default Content Coding

 The registrant requests an FCFS Content-Format ID for the "identity" Content Coding, which is the default coding.
-If accepted, this request would duplicate an entry with Content-Format ID 64900 where the "Content Coding" field is left empty.
+If accepted, this request would duplicate an entry with (hypothetical) Content-Format ID 64900 where the "Content Coding" field is left empty.

 | Content Type | Content Coding | ID |